Office of the Vice President for

 - State law requires that selection and award of contracts for professional services be based on the professionals demonstrated competence and qualifications for the type of services to be performed, and a fair and reasonable price rather than on the basis of competitive bids.

-- The originating unit must work with the Department of Business Services when these services are required, using the standardized Professional Services contract agreement when possible.
+- The originating unit must work with the Department of Business Services and Purchasing when these services are required.

 Contract Reporting Requirements